Why Is It So Hard To Improve Your Golf ?

 This is quite common, because unfortunately many of the ideas and theories offered by golf psychologists and performance coaches are pointing in completely the wrong direction.

 You might question the veracity of what I’m saying, or go off looking for research, or for more evidence before you accept or reject it.

 Please pause for a moment before you do so.
 Later articles in this series will explain why learning to evaluate and then trust your own experiences, is often more helpful in the long run than depending on the experiences of other people.

 What you are looking for is hiding in plain sight!

-This overriding of their inner wisdom leads to frustration and a lack of enjoyment, the feeling that ‘it shouldn’t be this difficult’.
+This overriding of your inner wisdom leads to frustration and a lack of enjoyment, the feeling that ‘it shouldn’t be this difficult’.

-Especially when they aren’t playing the golf they know they are capable of.
+Especially when you aren’t playing the golf you know you are capable of.

 All of the things you are doing to improve might well be the right things to do.